 - Causes.
 Sandy soil or smell pots that have limited soil and therefore limited nutrient availability.

-If your garden soil is very acidic (lower then pH 6.5) then always grow herbs in pots instead.
-Commercially available compost and potting soil is within the appropriate pH range to grow herbs unless it is ‘ericaceous’ compost, which means that it is formulated for plants that prefer acidic soil conditions.
+Commercially available compost and potting soil are within the appropriate pH range to grow herbs unless it is ‘ericaceous’ compost, which means that it is formulated for plants that prefer acidic soil conditions.

 Leafy annual herbs such as basil and cilantro grow best in compost or in a vegetable garden amended with organic matter (which contains more nutrients) rather then sandy soil which can cause the leaves to turn yellow due to a lower concentration of soil nutrients.